 Research in Action

-- Here's our monthly roundup of newsworthy articles in the arena of child injury prevention for August 2018.
+- Read more for a summary of newsworthy articles in the world of child injury prevention from June.

 - Learn how driving schools can safely reopen during COVID-19 with guidelines from CHOP experts and ADTSEA.

 - Read about new research, funded by the Center for Child Injury Prevention Studies (CChIPS), that shows automatic emergency braking to be very effective in preventing rear-end striking crashes.

 - Learn why no one strategy will prevent cell phone use while driving in adolescents.
 It will take a multipronged approach, one that addresses the unique factors that contribute to distracted driving in teen drivers

 - Read about a new CChIPS study that provides valuable insights into factors that can lead to crashes.